Mrinal-xx-Singha/doctor_-appointment/README.md

 ## Note

-- To make a doctor dashboard where doctors can login and view monthly appointment we can make a backend with jwt authentication
+- To make a doctor dashboard where doctors can login and view monthly appointment we can make a backend server using express
-- We can create a protected route to allow doctor only authentication
+- We can create a protected route to allow doctor only authentication using jwt authentication
 - We can log in the user separately and store their data in a separate document
-- We can create a schema to store the details of doctors in mongodb
+- We can create a schema to store the list of doctors in mongodb
-- Can create a form for users(Patients) to fillout their symptoms and personal details
+- We can create a form for users(Patients) to fillout their symptoms and personal details

 ## Future Implementations and Todos

-- Need to have a backend
 - Can implement real time chat feature using socket.io
 - Can send mails of appointment using Node mailer on submission of appointment